AparaV/myCUinfo-API/README.md

 }
 ```

-#### CUSession.classes(term)
+#### CUSession.classes(term, force=False)
 The method returns the class information of the user for the optional given term.
 We will format the output with json.
+To retrieve fresh data each time, set the optional argument `force=True`.
 ```python
 userClasses = loginUser.classes("Spring 2015") # we can also call loginUser.classes() and it will default to the current semester print json.dumps(userClasses, sort_keys=True, indent=4, separators=(',', ':'))